videojs/video.js/docs/faq.md

 ### Q: How can I autoplay a video on a mobile device?

 Most mobile devices have blocked autoplaying videos until recently.
-For mobile devices that don't support autoplaying, there's nothing that can be done.
+For mobile devices that don't support autoplaying, autoplay isn't supported by video.js.
-For those devices that support autoplaying, like iOS10, you must mute the video or have a video without audio tracks to be able to play it.
+For those devices that support autoplaying, like iOS10 and Chrome for Android 53+, you must mute the video or have a video without audio tracks to be able to play it.
 For example:

 ```html
 <video muted autoplay playsinline>